 LULAC supports legislation to grant licenses to immigrants under any status.
 LULAC supports innovative provisions for the issuance of a license such as passing a criminal background check, endorsement by a citizen, or requiring a pledge by immigrants to apply for legal residency.

 LULAC urges companies and government agencies to embrace diversity in all aspects of business, whether employment, promotion, or contracting (including federal and state contracting), as well as to support representation of Hispanics at all levels, from day-to-day management and governance to the boardroom.
 LULAC encourages the expansion of programs and policies that provide funds to stimulate business, job growth and training, and opportunities for venture capital.

 Federal funding for LULAC National Education Service Centers (LNESC) should be continued so as to address the specific needs of our community, as well as to expand into geographic areas not currently served.
-Federal funding for Head Start, Migrants and Seasonal Head Start, Gear Up, TRIO, Women, Infants, and Children (WIC), HEP-CAMP, Title I and Title III programs should be increased and access should be expanded to ensure high participation of Latino children.
+Federal funding for Head Start, Migrants and Seasonal Head Start, Gear Up, TRIO, Women, Infants, and Children (WIC), HEP-CAMP, Title I and Title III programs, and STEM education programs, should be increased and access should be expanded to ensure high participation of Latino children.
 LULAC supports increased funding for Title I, Title III and Title VII programs to address adult basic educational programs, bilingual education and dual language instruction through graduation.
 LULAC also supports an effective and appropriate bilingual education program, and dual language instruction through graduation for all English Language Learners.
 LULAC strongly opposes vouchers or any other funding method that will limit public education resources (any mechanism seeking to transfer funds away from public education to private education).
 Additionally, LULAC supports standardized accountability across both traditional public schools and charter schools.

 LULAC membership advocates that scholarship awards be provided to qualified persons regardless of their citizenship status.